michalMalujdy/_ROS_ImageDepthEstimation/README.md

 Directories ```img/left``` and ```img/right``` holds the test images that are going to be published once the node is started.
 They can be swaped for a different ones but names need to be either preserved or updated in the ```src/main.py``` file.

 The file ```src/main.py``` holds the whole source code of the package.

+# Calibration
+In order the network to perform well, stereo cameras need to be calibrated.
+In the project for calibration purpouses the [kalibr](https://github.com/ethz-asl/kalibr/wiki/installation) package was used.
+The installation and usage process of the kalibr package in the project was done as follows at the [wiki page](https://github.com/ethz-asl/kalibr/wiki/installation).
+As result the calibration file is output from the kalibr package used in the further process of the input images processing (rectifying).

+# Input image processing
+The network was trained on rectified images and in order to perform well it needs rectified input images.
+In order to do so, in the project [stereo_image_proc](http://wiki.ros.org/stereo_image_proc) was used.
+In the initialization it needs calibration data acquired from the previous section (using kalibr).
+The quickstart, usage and output topics are described in the [wiki](http://wiki.ros.org/stereo_image_proc).